AnithaSJ/Automate-Testing-using-Jenkins/README.md

 "PipelineScritpt" - simple script to run batch file using jenkins "PipelineScriptwithemail" - simple script run bacth file and to send notification via email

-#Sample to example to create & write excel file using ruby